Position: Bench Coach

 Highest Level: MLB

-Ford returns for his sixth season with the Ducks and second as a player/coach.
+Ford returns for his sixth season with the Ducks and second as a player/coach, as he serves as the bench coach.
 The former Major Leaguer put together an historic 2014 season with the Ducks en route to being named Atlantic League Player of the Year, becoming just the second player in franchise history to win the award (Ray Navarrete, 2009).
 He became the first player in league history to appear in all 140 games during the regular season and also broke the league record for hits with 189.
 In addition, he led the league in doubles with 40 and finished second in batting average (.347), RBI (95), runs (100), total bases (278) and on-base percentage (.415).
 The 38-year-old was selected to play in the Atlantic League All-Star Game in July and was named a Postseason First Team All-Star.

 2014 also marked Ford’s first season in the coaching ranks of professional baseball.
 As Long Island’s hitting coach, he guided the Ducks offense to Atlantic League leading totals in batting average (.279), on-base percentage (.345), hits (1,360), walks (458) and at-bats (4,882).
 In addition, three Ducks ranked among the league’s Top 10 in batting average, including Ford (second, .347), Adam Bailey (seventh, .301) and Cody Puckett (eighth, .298).